-Moderate temperatures are best for germination - about 65-74 degrees F / 18-24 degrees C (cooler at night is ok).
-Avoid letting them get above 77° F (25°).
+Moderate temperatures are best for germination - about 65-77 degrees F / 18-25 degrees C. A little cooler at night is ok.
+Avoid letting them get above 80° F (27°).
 I recommend placing a minimum/maximum thermometer near the pots.

 Most of the seeds should sprout within 4 weeks, but allow up to 8 weeks for any slow ones to sprout.
 Once they sprout, increase the air ventilation a bit to avoid getting stem rot.

-If you have more than one seedling in each container, snip off the weaker one(s) when they are 4-6 weeks old - or very carefully remove them.
+If you have more than one seedling in each container, snip off the weaker one(s) when they are 4-6 weeks old - or very carefully dig them them.

 Repotting - Repot your plants to larger containers whenever the plant becomes root-bound.
 Water the soil before repotting, to keep the soil ball from breaking apart, which can damage the roots.

 Pests to watch for - whitefly, aphids, scale (little lumps on the stems or leaves), mealybugs, thrips.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.